tandiep1999/Flappy-Bird/README.md

-# Flappy Bird for Desktop & Android
+# Flappy Bird for Desktop & Android using Unity
+### Raw elements to make changes in Unity are in FlappyBird folder